 Amber Hall is devoted to a client-first philosophy.

 Amber is a proven leader and dedicated advocate.
 Prior to joining Lightfoot, she sharpened these skills serving her community and in various leadership roles in college and law school.
 Today, she applies this experience to go above and beyond for clients and to meet their litigation needs efficiently and effectively.
-She represents clients in the areas of medical malpractice and product liability.
+Along with arbitration and mediation services, she represents clients in the areas of environmental and toxic torts, consumer fraud and bad faith, and product liability.
+Amber also serves on the firm's Diversity Committee.

 Amber graduated from the University of Alabama School of Law, where she was on the winning team of the John A. Campbell Moot Court Board competition.
 She also competed on the American Bar Association National Moot Court Team.
 In addition to moot court, Amber served as editor-in-chief of The Journal of the Legal Profession, Vol. 42, and was inducted into the Bench and Bar Legal Honor Society for her extensive involvement in law school.